 In addition to the advanced design and engineering centres at Gaydon and Whitley, Jaguar Land Rover has invested heavily in a number of collaborative research and development programmes, in association with other partners and a number of higher education establishments in the West Midlands, to help create a workforce of highly skilled engineers, in an area long-associated with the automotive industry.
-These projects include the new £130 million National Automotive Innovation Campus at Warwick University, which Jaguar Land Rover is creating with partners including Tata Motors European Technical Centre and WMG (Warwick Manufacturing Group).
-When this facility opens in 2016 it will become the innovation and research hub for more than 1000 researchers and engineers from Jaguar Land Rover and our academic and supplier partners.
+These projects include the new £150 million National Automotive Innovation Centre at the University of Warwick, which Jaguar Land Rover is creating with partners including, Tata Motors European Technical Centre and WMG (Warwick Manufacturing Group).
+When this facility opens it will become the innovation and research hub for approximately 1,000 researchers and engineers from Jaguar Land Rover and their academic and supplier partners.